adem-mekonnen/Week2_Fintech_App_Analytics/README.md

 3.  **Dashen Bank**

 **Business Objective:**
-To identify key drivers of customer satisfaction and retention by extracting actionable insights (sentiments and themes) from unstructured user feedback.
+To identify key drivers of customer satisfaction and retention by extracting actionable insights (sentiments and themes) from unstructured user feedback using NLP and Data Engineering pipelines.

 ---